websiteinspiration/bugsplat.rb/entries/mail-auth.md

 Implementing **email deliverability boosters** is *extremely important for your business*.
 With a correct deliverability setup, you'll see instant benefits:

-* **Your recipients will be confident that you're the one sending them email**, not some phishing outfit.
+* **Better deliverability**, meaning more of your email will hit the inbox instead of the spam folder.

+* **Automatic image display**, giving you better stats and better-looking emails.

 * **No more "via" tag on your From address**, further building your credibility.

-* **Automatic image display**, giving you better stats and better-looking emails.

 * Most importantly, **higher repuation** with big email providers like GMail and Yahoo.